Christine E. Kephart

 Paul is a writer living in Brooklyn.
-He received his MFA from Brooklyn College in Playwriting and his BA from the University of Denver in English and Theater.
+He received his MFA in Playwriting from Brooklyn College and his BA in English and Theater from the University of Denver.
 His plays have been seen onstage at Classic Stage Company, the Bushwick Starr, and Little Theater at Dixon Place.
 His essays, reviews, and fiction have been published by the Brooklyn Rail, Electric Literature, and Sock Monkey Press.
-He is on the committee for the Pataphysics Workshop at the Flea Theater and bakes handmade bread in his spare time.
-He loves helping students take ownership over their ideas through writing and is consistently surprised by what he learns from the students who come to the WCC.
+He is on the committee for the Pataphysics Workshop at the Flea Theater and bakes artisan bread in his spare time.
+Now in his second year at the WCC, he loves helping students take ownership over their ideas through writing and is consistently surprised by what he learns from the students who come for guidance.

-Sophomore Annemarie Thomas joins us from Durham, North Carolina.
-She is a Mechanical Engineering major looking to follow up her bachelor’s degree with a master’s in project management.
-Outside of academics, she enjoys staying involved through the Society of Women Engineers, Phi Sigma Sigma Sorority, and Stevens Athletics.
-As a member of the Varsity Volleyball team, she can often be found practicing in the gym or training in the weight room.
-In addition to volleyball, her hobbies include personal writing, sailing, cheering on the Pittsburgh Steelers or North Carolina Tar Heels, and spending time with friends and family.
+A junior co-op student from Durham, North Carolina, Annemarie is a Mechanical Engineering major looking to follow up her bachelor’s degree with a master’s in Systems Engineering.
+After a semester away, Annemarie rejoins the WCC this semester.
+Outside of academics, she enjoys participating in the Society of Women Engineers, Phi Sigma Sigma Sorority, and Stevens Athletics.
+As a Captain of the Varsity Volleyball team, she can often be found practicing in the gym or training in the weight room.
+In addition to volleyball, she enjoys reading the Wall Street Journal, watching Ted Talks, listening to audiobooks, and spending time with friends and family.